mydobie/simple-react-redux-app/GETTING_STARTED/README.md

 - `/DOCKER_DEV_ENV` => Files to develop inside a docker container.
   - `/DOCKER_DEV_ENV/README.md` => Directions on how to set up and run a docker container for development
 - `/GETTING_STARTED` => Files on how to get started and set-up a development environment

-- `/GETTING_STARTED` => Files on how to get started and set-up a development environment

 ---